Solar eclipse of April 8, 2024

-The solar eclipse of April 8, 2024, also known as the Great North American Eclipse, was a total solar eclipse visible across a band covering parts of North America, from Mexico to Canada and crossing the contiguous United States.
+A total solar eclipse, known as the Great North American Eclipse, occurred on April 8, 2024, and was visible across a band covering parts of North America, from Mexico to Canada and crossing the contiguous United States.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby obscuring the Sun.
 A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, which blocks all direct sunlight and allows some of the Sun's corona and solar prominences to be seen.
 Totality occurs only in a limited path across Earth's surface, with the partial solar eclipse visible over a larger surrounding region.

-During this eclipse, the Moon's apparent diameter was 5.5 percent larger than average due to occurring about a day after perigee.
+During this eclipse, the Moon's apparent diameter was 5.5 percent larger than average as a result of occurring about a day after perigee.
 With a magnitude of 1.0566, the eclipse's longest duration of totality was 4 minutes and 28 seconds near the Mexican town of Nazas, Durango.

 This particular eclipse occurred at the Moon's ascending node of orbit.
 Totality was visible from 6 Mexican states, 15 U.S. states, and 6 Canadian provinces.
 Approximately 44 million people lived in the path of totality, including 32 million in the United States, 6 million in Canada, and 6 million in Mexico.
 The 10 largest cities in the path of totality accounted for a third of this population (5 of the 10 largest cities being in the United States, 3 in Mexico, and 2 in Canada).
-Adding people who travelled to the path of totality, an estimated 50 million people experienced the total solar eclipse.
+Adding people who travelled to the path of totality, an estimated 50 million people experienced the total solar eclipse, with at least 20 million people travelling to areas within the path of totality in the US alone.
 Meanwhile, about 652 million people experienced a partial solar eclipse.

 This eclipse was the first total solar eclipse visible from Canada since August 1, 2008, and from the provinces since February 26, 1979.
 It was the first over Mexico since July 11, 1991.
 It was also the first over the United States since August 21, 2017.
 This is the only solar eclipse in the 21st century with totality visible from all three countries.
 The next total solar eclipse in the US will be on March 30, 2033, which will pass over Alaska.
-The next total eclipse in the contiguous United States of the US will be on August 23, 2044.
+The next total eclipse in the contiguous United States will be on August 22, 2044.
 The next total eclipse of similar width will take place on August 12, 2045, which will traverse coast-to-coast in a trajectory similar to the 2017 eclipse.